earwig/benkurtovic.com/_drafts/python-object-replacement.md

 Suppose we want to replace `a` with `b`.
 From the demo above, we know that we can get the Heapy set of a single object using `hp.iso()`.
-We also know we can use `.referrers` to get a set of objects that reference the given object:
+We also know we can use `.referrers` to get the set of objects that reference the given object:

 {% highlight pycon %}